superlinked/superlinked/docs/reference/dsl/query/query_descriptor.md

 Classes
 -------

-`QueryDescriptor(index: superlinked.framework.dsl.index.index.Index, schema: superlinked.framework.common.schema.id_schema_object.IdSchemaObject, clauses: collections.abc.Sequence[superlinked.framework.dsl.query.query_clause.query_clause.QueryClause] | None = None, with_metadata: bool = False)`
+`QueryDescriptor(index: superlinked.framework.dsl.index.index.Index, schema: superlinked.framework.common.schema.id_schema_object.IdSchemaObject, clauses: collections.abc.Sequence[superlinked.framework.dsl.query.query_clause.query_clause.QueryClause] | None = None, query_user_config: superlinked.framework.dsl.query.query_user_config.QueryUserConfig | None = None)`
 :   A class representing a query object.
 Use .with_vector to run queries using a stored
     vector, or use .similar for queries where you supply the query at query-time.
 Or combine them, or even combine multiple .similar to supply different queries for each space in the